StylianouMaria/paper/paper.md

 #Title
-Paint or not to paint: Ocean
+Paint or not to paint: Ocean and mountains

 #Author
 Maria Stylianou